Rajuladevi-Rakshi-Raj/Project_NSO_Openstack/README.md

 -openstack 5.2.0
 -jq-1.6

 The project solution consists of three operating modes; deployment, operations, and cleanup.
 Access to the cloud is via an openrc file with the required credentials to access a specific cloud.
-At the time of deployment, the solution should use a TAG to attach to all items it creates within the OpenStack Cloud, as to enable easy identification of things
+At the time of deployment, the solution should use a TAG to attach to all items it creates within the OpenStack Cloud, as to enable easy identification of things.
 To run the code we use the fllowing commands

 1)./install openrc tag ssh_key